PombertLab/A2GB/README.md

 -embl		EMBL files to convert
 ```

 Locus tag entries missing from the tab-delimited list of annotations will be reported in the $ANNOT/ERROR.log file.
-Missing entries will be annotated automaically as 'hypothetical protein', 'hypothetical tRNA' or as 'hypothetical RNA' for CDS, tRNA and rRNA features, respectively.
+Missing entries will be annotated automatically as 'hypothetical protein', 'hypothetical tRNA' or as 'hypothetical RNA' for CDS, tRNA and rRNA features, respectively.
 If any entry is missing, the $ANNOT/ERROR.log file will look like this:
 ```
 head -n 6 $ANNOT/ERROR.log